yugr/rust-slides/materials/materials.md

   * This is not always working as well as LTO because Rust may export unnecessary symbols
     + post is old, not clear if this problem is still relevant ?
     + i wasn't able to find relevant discussions...
+- Inspecting rustc LLVM optimization remarks using cargo-remark: https://kobzol.github.io/rust/cargo/2023/08/12/rust-llvm-optimization-remarks.html
+  * Status: backlog
+  * This is an important feature
+  * need to run `cargo remark` on some real projects

 # Data structures performance